 - 1. Let rhs be the result of evaluating Initialiser. - 2.
 Let value be ToObject(GetValue(rhs)). - 3.
-ReturnIfAbrupt(rval). - 4.
-Let env be the running execution context's LexicalEnvironment.

-5. Return the result of performing Binding Initialisation for BindingPattern using value as the obj parameter and env as the environment parameter.
+ReturnIfAbrupt(value). - 4.
+Let env be the running execution context's LexicalEnvironment. - 5.
+Return the result of performing Binding Initialisation for BindingPattern using value and env as the arguments.